bkper/clasp-types/README.md

 A **npm ready to publish package** is generated in the output folder, with some setup instructions on **README.md**, so you can easily share your library types.

-> *Suggestion:* You may add a [dist-tag](https://docs.npmjs.com/cli/dist-tag) to your types package distribution with the same [version](https://developers.google.com/apps-script/guides/versions) of the script, say, ```v23```, so users can link the types version with script version, and use batch that matches.
+> *Suggestion:* You may add a [dist-tag](https://docs.npmjs.com/cli/dist-tag) to your types package distribution with the same [version](https://developers.google.com/apps-script/guides/versions) of the script, say, ```v23```, so users can link the types version with script version, and use ones that matches.

 ### Dependencies

-If your package expose a transitive dependency on params or return type, such as GoogleAppsScript.HTML.HtmlOutput from @types/google-apps-script, add it to **"dependencies"** section of your package.json, instead of "devDependencies":
+If your package expose a transitive dependency on **params** or **return** types, such as GoogleAppsScript.HTML.HtmlOutput from @types/google-apps-script, add it to **"dependencies"** section of your package.json, instead of "devDependencies":
 ```json
   "dependencies": {
     "@types/google-apps-script": "^0.0.59"